-On this page are links to my public R packages, or visit my Github profile.
+On this page are links to some of my public R packages, or visit my Github profile.

 In this era of open, reproducible research, respR has been designed to be a complete workflow to assist researchers in conducting, documenting and reporting their aquatic respirometry analyses.